 All our ships have a shop carrying a selection of high quality products.
 We sell clothing by high end Norwegian brands and outdoor equipment suitable for excursions and hikes, as well as gifts and souvenirs.
 There is also a small selection of toiletries available for purchase.

 All Hurtigruten ships (except MS Vesterålen) along the Norwegian coast, have Hurtigruten Guides who undertake special activities on board like lectures and presentations, on-deck guiding, photo activities and offer hikes and outdoor activities in many ports.

 These activities take place both inside the ships and out on deck, designed with relevance to the season we are sailing in.
 Our aim is to get closer to unique environments and share the experience with fellow passengers.
 It is up to the guest whether they wish to join.

 The Hurtigruten Guides also sell and advise on excursions, issues a daily programme, and makes announcements regarding places of interest, disembarkation, etc.

-On board MS Vesterålen and MS Lofoten, this service will be carried out by the Tour Leader or by the reception.
+On board MS Vesterålen, this service will be carried out by the Tour Leader or by the reception.